XFINASIT/X-WIND/README.md

 <a href="https://freeimage.host/i/HzBsu5l"><img src="https://iili.io/HzBsu5l.md.jpg" alt="HzBsu5l.md.jpg" border="0"></a><br /><a target='_blank' href='https://freeimage.host/'></a><br />

-# Installation Guide line and Tutorials
+# Installation Guideline and Tutorials
 1) AutoCAD (2020,2021, 2022 and 2023 (most optimal)) must be installed on drive C: directory.
 2) X-Wind Installer will be uploaded whenever XFINASIT upgrades the X-Wind.
 The old version will be deleted in sequence.
-3) Document of installation guide line can be downloaded in the following link. https://drive.google.com/file/d/19Mzvk7390Og8JcZf__ScLe0cK3R-OgPI/view?usp=sharing or www.xfinas.com.
+3) Document of installation guideline can be downloaded in the following link. https://drive.google.com/file/d/19Mzvk7390Og8JcZf__ScLe0cK3R-OgPI/view?usp=sharing or www.xfinas.com.

 4) X-WIND Installation Guideline (Video) is obtained in the following link :